extracted by tincture in food grade alcohol

 Recently a group of Japanese researchers have patented an extraction process which isolates a NGSF (Nerve Growth Stimulant Factor).
 They found a compound in Hericium erinaceus which causes brain neurons to regrow, a feat of great significance in potentially helping senility, repairing neurological degradation, increasing intelligence and improving reflexes.
 Studies also confirm many of its traditional uses, supporting the digestive system, and acting as a tonic for the nervous system.

 In 2015 a study was published by Chinese researchers that reported Hericium erinaceus can offer pain relief in diabetic neuropathic pain, as studied in diabetic laboratory rats.

 Used to aid in digestion, stimulate nerve growth factor (NGF) in the central and peripheral nervous system,repair neurological degradation from senility, improve cognitive function and memory loss, and improve reflexes.

-For application in the case of Lyme Disease, you can find information about Stephen Buhner’s protocol at http://buhnerhealinglyme.com.
-There is much to know about how Lions Mane is used for treating spirochaete bacteria in the brain caused by Lyme Disease.
-Lions Mane can pass through the blood brain barrier, unlike Teasel, thus releasing spirochaetes into the blood stream to eradicate the bacteria.
+- For application in the case of Lyme Disease, Stephen Buhner recommends 1/2 tsp.
+3 x daily taken in a small amount of water.
+There is much to know about how Lion's Mane is used for treating spirochaete bacteria in the brain caused by Lyme Disease.
+Lion's Mane can pass through the blood brain barrier, unlike Teasel, thus releasing spirochaetes into the blood stream to eradicate the bacteria.
 This calls up a bulk of work for the immune system, therefore, it is recommended that a regiment for immune system support be implemented as part of an overall treatment plan.

 Note: This information is intended to supplement, not substitute for, the expertise and judgement of your physician, pharmacist or other healthcare provider.
 It should not be construed to indicate that the use of this extract is safe, appropriate, or effective for you.
 Consult your healthcare provider before taking this tincture.